explore MOROCCO (Family)

 Discover Morocco

 MOROCCO, located in North Africa where the Atlantic Ocean meets the Mediterranean Sea, is known for its ancient cities, diverse landscapes, and rich cultural heritage.
 From the bustling souks of Marrakech to the snow-capped Atlas Mountains and sweeping Sahara dunes, Morocco blends Arab, Berber, and European influences into a vibrant and timeless identity.
+Moroccan cuisine is known for its rich, aromatic spices and layered flavors, blending savory and subtly sweet notes in slow-cooked dishes.
+This kit makes those flavors approachable, even if you have never cooked Moroccan food before.

 Discover Morocco Discover Morocco